Experience the three Egmonds from within

 You will also find something about the meaning of the powerful medieval abbey of Egmond-Inside.
 At this place the history of Holland began.
 The presentation is modest because the abbey at Egmond-Within its own museum.

 Every year there is a new temporary exhibition and the permanent collection is regularly refreshed.
 There is a fun journey through the museum for children and the dolls will occasionally do something else.
 The museum is also a beautiful wedding venue.
-There are various brochures for sale on the history of the Egmonds.
+There are various brochures for sale about the history of the Egmonden.[/vc_column_text]

 Cards (O.A.) stained-glass windows